appwrite/rfc/010-anonymous-login.md

 I create a new project and in the settings I can choose what authentication methods I want to use.
 Let's say I want to use E-Mail and Google OAuth2.
 A user creates an account via the the `POST /v1/account/email` endpoint.
 This will create an user with that E-Mail and Password as one possible way of logging into this account.
 Now the user also wants to connect his Google Account via the `GET /v1/account/oauth2/{provider}` endpoint.
 This endpoint will recognize a already logged in user due to cookies and will add that authentication method to the account.
 Now all of a sudden the owner needs to add GitHub as an OAuth2 provider to attract more developers.
 This would also allow multiple E-Mail addresses for a single account.

-Also, if we disable E-Mail authentication - this way we can ensure users not creating such accounts over the REST API.
+Also, if we disable E-Mail authentication in a project - this way we can ensure users not creating such accounts over the REST API.

 ### Future possibilities